 Malaria Control and Evaluation Partnership in Africa

-The Malaria Control and Evaluation Partnership in Africa (MACEPA)—PATH, the Government of Zambia, and other partners—is working to scale up malaria control interventions on a national scale and beyond.
+The Malaria Control and Elimination Partnership in Africa (MACEPA)—PATH, the government of Zambia, and other partners—is working to scale up malaria control interventions on a national scale and beyond.

 In Zambia, MACEPA is working at all levels to ensure that preventing and treating malaria is a priority in government offices, in district health agencies, and in the homes of those who are vulnerable to the disease.

 Regionally, the MACEPA Learning Community provides a forum for leading-edge malaria control programs to showcase their existing strengths, share lessons, and build on each other’s experiences.

 The PATH Malaria Vaccine Initiative (MVI) collaborates with malaria vaccine researchers and scientists working in African countries to develop a cadre of “policy champions” for malaria vaccine development.

 - Read more about the Malaria Vaccine Advocacy Fellowship on the MVI website.

 - Watch the video Preparing for Malaria Vaccines.

 The Reproductive Health Supplies Coalition is a global partnership of public, private, and nongovernmental organizations dedicated to ensuring that all people in low- and middle-income countries can access and use affordable, high-quality supplies to ensure their better reproductive health.